Charles E W Bean, Diaries, AWM38 3DRL 606/105/1 - April 1918 - Part 3

 asked: "Which is the road to Amiens?"

-("Aymeens" s he called it).
+(Aymeens’ as he called it).

 retiring for.
-"There were to many
+“There were too many

-Germans for us," they said simply.
+Germans for us” they said simply.

 The guns on the road in /